-With Black Friday and Christmas both fast approaching, this is the busiest shopping time of the year.
+With Christmas fast approaching, this is the busiest shopping time of the year.
 More of us are choosing to do our shopping online, but while shopping from the comfort of the sofa is definitely more pleasant than battling high-street crowds, buying online does have its risks.

 But by knowing what to look out for, you’ll minimise the chance of falling victim to a cybercrime.
 Here we’ll show you the warning signs to help you stay safe while shopping online.

 There are thousands of websites offering goods and services of all kinds, so how do you know which to trust?
 Sticking to well-known names is a good start, especially those with a high-street presence, as these are better established and have a track history of trusted trading.

 Another tip is to look out for the padlock that appears in the page's address bar.
 This means that your connection to the site is secure.
 If you see a greyed-out padlock with a red line through it, a yellow warning sign (an exclamation mark within a triangle) or the words "Not secure", then beware, as the connection might not be secure and your details might be vulnerable to being stolen by hackers.

 Another way to check is if the web address starts with ‘https’.
 The 's' at the end stands for secure.
 If it begins with only ‘http’, without the 's', shop at your own risk.

 You should be especially wary of websites you haven’t heard of before, no matter how low their prices are.
 Remember: if a deal seems too good to be true, it probably is.

 Check out the reviews